 When it comes to cheeses, try Montasio that has obtained the mark of Protected Designation of Origin which means it can only be produced in certain parts of Veneto.

 I have tried a variety of local cheeses, salami, and olives on a street food tour of Venice.
-You can also order a cold cut platter as an appetizer at a restaurant or try it on cicchetti.
+You can also order a cold cuts platter as an appetizer at some restaurants or try it on cicchetti.

-As the guide at our food tour of Venice explained, “cicchetti are like Spanish tapas, but, please, in Venice, never say tapas!”
+Probably the most popular food that every article on what to eat in Venice will recommend is cicchetti.
+As the guide on our food tour of Venice explained, “cicchetti are like Spanish tapas, but, please, in Venice, never say tapas!”
 Fair enough!
 Cicchetti is the name for a category of food — small snacks that are meant to be an affordable and quick way to satisfy hunger.
 One can have cicchetti for breakfast, lunch, or as a pre-dinner snack enjoyed with a glass of wine.

 You’ll see majority of cicchetti served on a slice of bread, with toppings ranging from salami to cheese to creamed fish.
 Polenta cakes can be used as the base instead of bread slices.
 But cicchetti can also mean bite-sized food, like chicken wings, a skewer of potato wedges, or meat balls.

-A plate of ten to twelve cicchetti can make for a satisfying breakfast or a quick lunch.
+A plate of 10 to 12 cicchetti can make for a satisfying breakfast or a quick lunch.
 The price for one is around 2 euro.
-But remember that it can vary depending on whether you are sitting at the table or eating while standing at the counter.
+But remember that it can vary depending on whether you are sitting at a table or eating at the counter.

 Remember how we talked about the proximity of the lagoon and Adriatic Sea being major influences on the local cuisine?
-Well, you’ll be surprised to learn that baccalà mantecato, the most popular Venetian dish, is made with stockfish imported all the way from the shores of Norway!
+Well, you’ll be surprised to learn that baccalà mantecato, one of the most popular Venetian dishes, is made with stockfish imported all the way from the shores of Norway!

 In his article “Fish of the Venetian lagoons”, Luca Marchiori explains how baccalà, stockfish dried by cold air on wooden racks, made its way to Venice: